It is a projection of the bone or a small bony protrusion.

-Radial styloid process fracture is commonly known as a chauffeur’s fracture and occurs when the scaphoid bone of the hand exerts excessive pressure on the styloid process of the radial bone.
+Radial styloid process fracture is commonly known as a chauffeur’s fracture.
+It occurs when the scaphoid bone of the hand exerts excessive pressure on the styloid process of the radial bone.

 This type of injury often occurs from falling onto an outstretched palm.

 The metacarpal bones are found within the hand and extend from the wrist and connect to the bones of the fingers.
 They are attached to the knuckles of each finger.
 Although there are five metacarpal bones in hand, only the third has the styloid process.

 The middle finger is connected to the wrist through the styloid process of the metacarpal bone.
 This styloid process in the third metacarpal bone acts as a locking mechanism between the hand and the wrist.

 This process allows the thumb and fingers to put more pressure on the hand, without which it will not be possible to grasp objects and use complex tools.

 Allows you to use tools with remarkable precision and skillfully.

 The metatarsal bones are long bones that meet in front of the ankle and end at the base of the toes.

 This styloid process is a small bony projection extending laterally from the fifth metatarsal base.

 Fracture of this styloid causes pain, redness, and localized swelling at the fifth metatarsal base.